matheuswillock/teste-agora/README.md

 ## How Install
-After performing git clone on your machine in a safe folder run:
+After running git clone on your machine in a secure folder.
+Go to the teste-agora directory and run:

 > npm install